cse110-fa22-group28/cse110-fa22-group28/specs/users/user-stories.md

 ### User Story 6: Adulting

-###### For more information about the research and planning behind these user stores, veiw the raw file.
+###### For more information about the research and planning behind these user stores, and a funny easter egg :),  view the raw file.